 It was widely believed that the bug only appears on the newer players and that the only solution was to buy V2 of the game (e.g. here, here and here).
 Well, that’s only partially true.
 The bug in the V1 game is triggered by the IMPEG 6.x digital video cartridges.

-For a quick fix you can download this archive, it contains XDelta 3 patches V1 to V2 (German disc 1 and cdi_t7g).
+For a quick fix, you can download this archive which contains XDelta 3 patches V1 to V2 (German disc 1 and cdi_t7g).
 Probably you can fix other language versions with this file too.
-I haven’t found a way to inject single files into CD-i disc images yet and a hex editor won’t help as the size differs.
+I haven’t found a way to inject single files into CD-i disc images yet, and a hex editor won’t help because the size differs.
+See update below.

 Now, what causes the bug?
 Here are some 22ER9956 DVCs:

 All revisions 22ER9956/20 to 22ER9956/39 contain a 5.x ROM and a VMPEG chipset.
 Revisions /40 onwards contain a 6.x ROM and an IMPEG chipset (integrated audio/video in one IC).
 For a complete overview, look here.